Explain solidity>timestamps

 Working with Time

-Smart contracts can access the current time using block.timestamp.
+Smart contracts can access the current block timestamp using block.timestamp.

 What is block.timestamp?

-block.timestamp returns the current Unix timestamp (seconds since Jan 1, 1970).
+block.timestamp returns the timestamp of the current block, as Unix time (seconds since Jan 1, 1970).

-It's set by the miner when they create the block.
+It's set by the validator when they create the block, so use it for coarse deadlines, not randomness or exact wall-clock timing.

 Casting to uint64: